lobre/nix-home/docs/after-install.md

 ## Repository and gopass store

-After having installed NixOS, or if you want to install your Nix configurations on an Ubuntu system, you will need to clone this project to `~/lab/github.com/lobre/nix-home`.
+After having installed NixOS, or if you want to install your Nix configurations on an Ubuntu system, you will need to clone this project.

 ```
 git clone https://github.com/lobre/nix-home ~/lab/github.com/lobre/nix-home